aadusumilli87/Philadelphia-Properties/README.md

 # Philadelphia-Properties
 Using regression techniques to predict home prices in Philadelphia from property assessment data.
+This was my first grad school project and is admittedly rather rough around the edges, however I decided to upload it for a few reasons.
+The foremost reason is that it contains some of my best visualizations - heatmaps of Philadelphia made using the `sf` GIS package.
+Additionally, the extraordinarily messy nature of the municipal property assessments data will hopefully illustrate my abilities to clean and wrangle data, as well employ some creativity with feature engineering.